-Note: Items in the Police Beat are taken from the Anchorage Police Department’s online crime mapping system.
-Details about individual events are provided by the department’s public information office.
-Defendants are presumed innocent unless proven guilty.
+Items in the Police Briefs are taken from the Anchorage Police Department’s online crime mapping system.
+Details about individual events provided by the department’s public information office; defendants are presumed innocent unless proven guilty.

 On Dec.
 12, police received a report that someone had cut out a circle in an outer pane of a window at Health Wise in Eagle River.
 It did not appear anyone got inside, and police said no other damage was found.

 Chugiak’s Ryan McGowan, who owns True North Auto Detailing, has been awarded a Detailing Business, Paint Correction, Headlight Repair and Ceramics Coating Certification from Renny Doyle of Detailing Success.
 According to a press release, McGowan now holds dual certifications from the International Detailing Association.